Frequently Asked Questions

 What are the reporting expectations?

-Scheme coordinators will be required to submit a grant report at the end of each period (June and November).
-An email will be sent directly to you with your log in details, to use when you submit your report.
-You will be required to submit the following details for each award winner:
+Scheme coordinators will be required to submit a grant report by the end of each grant period (30th June and 30th November).
+You will be required to submit the following details for each award winner via your Community account:

 - Citation (Description of why the young person has been recognised)